octoml/octoai-apps/nextjs/aquarelle/README.md

 ## Getting started

 1. Install [Docker](https://docs.docker.com/engine/install/)
-2. Create an account and get a token from [OctoAI](https://octoai.cloud/)
+2. Create an account on [OctoAI](https://octoai.cloud/)

+## Get an OctoAI token

+Once you've created an account on OctoAI, go to [https://octoai.cloud/](https://octoai.cloud/):
+1. Click on your account icon in the top right corner.
+2. Under API Tokens, generate a new token after you provide a high level description (e.g. `aquarelle_demo`).
+3. Save your API token in your password manager, or add it to your environment with `export OCTOAI_TOKEN=...`.

 ## Run the app